Lachschnoesel/Az_Terraform/README.md

 After initial setup with Terraform, certain VM components were recreated using `az CLI`.

 **Why `az CLI`?**
-It provides **Day Zero support** for new Azure resources by translating commands directly into ARM templates, unlike `azurerm`, which introduces some latency via REST-API processing.
+It provides **Day Zero support** for new Azure resources by translating commands directly into ARM templates, unlike `azurerm`, which has to be decoded in steps to be deployed via REST api.

 ## 🧠 Lessons Learned